Azure/reliable-web-app-pattern-dotnet/slo-and-cost.md

 uses the DTU pricing model.
 The selected SKU provides 500gB for database storage and 125 DTU of capacity for SQL compute tasks.

-> The compute configuration for this solution is specific to
-> this sample.
-Azure SQL provides many options to choose the
+> Azure SQL provides many options to choose the
 > right fit for your solution.
 In this deployment the Azure SQL
 > Database represents about 45% of the estimated costs.
 We
 > recommend that you review how your solution behaves in